Anisotropic chiral cosmology: exact solutions: Quantum Approach

 In Fig(\ref{density_Q1}) we can see the behavior of the probability density of the wave function for the solution $\lambda_1<\sqrt3$.
 It is observed that the evolution of the wave function with respect of the scale factor is damped, which is a good characteristic and this kind of behavior also have been reported in \cite{sor,Socorro:2020nsm,Socorro:2018amv}.
 In comparison with isotropic model \cite{Socorro:2020nsm}, we can see that the anisotropies shrink the probability density of the wave function.

-In Fig.(\ref{density_Q2_Q10}) we can observed the evolution of the wave function for the solution $\lambda_1>\sqrt3$.
-In this particular case the values of $\rm Q$ act as a retarder (for negative values) for the wave function and compresses the length over the axis were the scalar field evolves (this should also retard the inflation epoch), but still having the damped behavior.
-Contrasting this results with those of the isotropic treatment \cite{Socorro:2020nsm}, we can see that the anisotropies shrink the the probability density of the wave function along the evolution of the scalar field.
+In Fig.(\ref{density_Q2_Q10}) we can observe the evolution of the wave function for the solution $\lambda_1>\sqrt3$.
+In this particular case the values of $\rm Q$ act as a retarder (for negative values) for the wave function and compresses the length over the axis were the scalar field evolves (this should also delay the inflationary epoch), but still having the damped behavior.
+Contrasting this results with those of the isotropic treatment \cite{Socorro:2020nsm}, we can see that anisotropies shrink the the probability density along the evolution of the scalar field.

 Finally, for the particular case of $\lambda_1=\sqrt3$ the quantum solution for the function $\rm G(\xi_1)$ becomes and the wave function is

 where the constant $\rm r=-\frac{a_2}{\hbar}+\frac{\eta}{\hbar(2a_2+\hbar Q)}$.